ABhaya96/currencyConverter/README.md

 # Currency Converter

-A modern, responsive web application for converting currencies using real-time exchange rates from the Fixer.io API.
+A modern, responsive web application for converting currencies using real-time exchange rates from the Exchange Rate API.

 ## Features